Mayzone/auto-update/README.md

 Put hook and hookloc folder from hook.zip inside your mods folder usually located at "C:\Program Files (x86)\Steam\steamapps\common\PAYDAY 2\mods"

+Start game.
+All keybinds can be configured in "options" then "mod keybinds".

+Change your name back by writing this line into game chat "\steamn reset".

+For more commands, checkout "\h".

 ----------------------------------------------------------------------

 Update 2.
 28.06.2020 (Require fresh install)